 |Only do this if you have been instructed to by AlertSite Customer Support.|

-After the reset, you will need to re-register your private node using its existing location ID.
-You can find the location ID as follows:
+After the reset, you will need to re-register your private node using its existing registration ID (or location ID in AlertSite 1.0).
+You can find the registration ID as follows:

-In AlertSite 1.0, navigate to Configure > Manage InSite Locations and click your location in the list.
+In AlertSite 1.0, navigate to Configure > InSite Locations and click your location in the list.

 By default, Private Node Server obtains its IP address through Dynamic Host Configuration Protocol (DHCP).
 If you need to use a static IP address, you can configure it on this page: